-Whether it’s heat, sweat, rain, or cold, bringing some type of covering for your head is never a bad idea.
-Sure, you can forgo a hat and rely solely on the hood of a jacket, but since you’ll be wearing it and weight won’t really be an issue, there’s no reason not to supplement with head wear.
+Whether it’s to combat heat, sweat, rain, or cold, bringing some type of covering for your head is never a bad idea.
+Sure, you can forgo a hat and rely solely on the hood of a jacket, but since you’ll be wearing it and weight won’t really be an issue, there’s typically no reason not to supplement with head wear.

 The following are the stats and my humble opinions of head wear I’ve used, or researched and wish to use, on the trail: